The strategic management of inventory

 Holding cost is the cost of holding inventory and is expressed as a percentage of unit costs.
 If an item costs €100,000 to produce or buy, and it costs €20,000 a year to hold, its holding cost is said to be 20%.

-holding cost is related to but not the same as the P&L (EBIT) impact of increasing or decreasing inventory.
+Importantly, holding cost is related to but not the same as the P&L (EBIT) impact of increasing or decreasing inventory.
 Holding cost is the total cost of holding inventory and is used in inventory management for calculating batch sizes and deciding on advance or discount purchases.
 It is greater than the P&L impact of changes in inventory for a number of reasons.
-Firstly, EBIT does not include the cost of capital, but secondly, holding cost includes a number of costs which cannot be switched on and off at will: warehouses, employment, loans, etc. Holding cost includes P&L items, but also balance sheet effects.
+Firstly, EBIT does not include the cost of capital, but secondly, holding cost includes a number of costs which you cannot switch on and off at will: warehouses, employment, loans, etc. Holding cost includes P&L items, but also balance sheet effects.

 It is a mistake to ignore these “fixed” costs.
 If you believe inventory to be expensive to hold, you will try to hold very little.
 If you believe inventory to be cheap to hold, you will tend to hold a great deal.
 But smart organisations should avoid this.
 Why fill up a building with inventory when you might have better uses for the space, such as adding a production line, or subletting part of the building?
 And once the building is more or less full, a perception that all that inventory is needed can lead to sub-optimal longer-term decisions, such as adding a warehouse.